The 7 principles of PRINCE2 Project Management

 A defining feature of the PRINCE2 project management methodology is that it is malleable and not rigid in its approach.
 This was a recent addition to the methodology after criticism that it was too dogmatic and unwieldy.

-Whilst all projects should learn from past projects (see principle 2) there also needs to be an appreciation of the unique environment of each project.
+While all projects should learn from past projects (see principle 2), each project’s unique environment must also be appreciated.

-This guide has been written exclusively for ByteStart by David Baker.
-David has worked with PRINCE2 Training for many years delivering courses such as PRINCE2, ITIL, PMP, Agile, Scrum and Lean Six Sigma.
-PRINCE2 Training delivers world-class accredited training solutions to thousands of organisations and individuals throughout the world.
+This guide was written exclusively for ByteStart by David Baker.
+David has worked with PRINCE2 Training for many years, delivering courses such as PRINCE2, ITIL, PMP, Agile, Scrum, and Lean Six Sigma.
+PRINCE2 Training delivers world-class accredited training solutions to thousands of organisations and individuals worldwide.